GuildOfWeavers/distaff/docs/programs.md

 General intuition for hashing process is as follows:

-1. At the start of every control block, we push current hash of its outer block onto the `context stack`, and set hash of the new block to `0` (this is done be resetting `sponge state`).
+1. At the start of every control block, we push current hash of its parent block onto the `context stack`, and set hash of the new block to `0` (this is done be resetting `sponge state`).
 2. Then, as we read instructions contained in the block, we merge each instruction into the block's hash.
     1. If we encounter a new block, we process it recursively starting at step 1.
 3. Once the end of the block is reached, we pop hash of the parent block from the `context stack` and merge our block hash into it.